- Location: Minnesota

 - Bill of sale signed by the seller or sellers.

 - Photographs of the vehicle taken from all sides.
-You don't need to take this step for utility trailers weighing less than 6,000 pounds gross.

 - A written statement of facts completed by the seller.
 It must contain the vehicle's year, make, model, and vehicle identification number.
 It also needs to have an explanation as to why there isn't any proof of ownership available and give as much detail regarding the history of the vehicle as possible.
 The seller must then sign the statement.